opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/fw_firewall_group_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the v1 networking client.
-    A networking client is needed to create a firewall group.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new firewall group.

 * `ingress_policy_id` - The ingress policy resource id for the firewall group.
 Changing this updates the `ingress_policy_id` of an existing firewall group.